xuguangning1218/TI_Estimation/README.md

 ### Run

-When the conda environment and datasets are ready, you can train or reproduce our result by runing file `TFG-Net.ipynb`.
+When the conda environment and datasets are ready, you can train or reproduce our result by running the file `TFG-Net.ipynb`.